TechSckoolByVijay/killercoda-scenarios/s01l01-terminal-basics/step1.md

 Welcome to your Linux adventure!
 Let's start by getting oriented - just like when you arrive in a new city, you need to know where you are and who you are! 🧭

-## 🔍 Question 1: Where Am I Right Now?
+� Practice Exercise 1: Where Am I Right Now?

 First, let's discover your current location in the file system.
 Think of this like checking your GPS coordinates: